ymy4323460/ymy4323460.github.io/_pages/about.md

 My research interests are Reinforcement Learning, Multi-agent Systems and Causality, especially causality in world models.
 If you would like to chat about potential collaboration or common interests, feel free to reach me at yangmy6750@gmail.com.

+I'm a gamer with a strong interest in strategy games, such as Civilization, Crusader Kings, and Europa Universalis.
+I'm also a beginner at chess (chess.com account: yangmy6750).